sevaedmi/LinoSPAD2/README.md

 # LinoSPAD2

-Module for unpacking and analyzing the binary data from LinoSPAD2.
+Package for unpacking and analyzing the binary data from LinoSPAD2.

 ## Introduction

-This module was written for data analysis for LinoSPAD2, mainly for analysis of the timestamp output.
+This package was written for data analysis for LinoSPAD2, mainly for analysis of the timestamp output.
 The key functions are ones for unpacking the binary output of the detector that utilize the numpy Python library for quick unpacking of .dat files to matrices,